Ahmed-kdy/Wazuh-SOC-Home-Lab/README.md

 - Centralized log collection from all endpoints into Wazuh
 - Deep endpoint visibility via Sysmon event logging on Windows
 - Real-time network threat detection with Suricata IDS
-- Vulnerability scanning and reporting with Nessus and OpenVAS
+- Vulnerability scanning and reporting with Nessus
 - End-to-end alert triage and incident investigation workflow
 - Detection engineering — writing and tuning custom rules